What is Christiana Care Health System?

 What hospitals make up Christiana Care Health System?

-- Christiana Care Health System comprises two hospitals and a free standing emergency department— with more than 1,100 beds — as well as a variety of outpatient and other services in facilities and locations throughout northern Delaware and the surrounding area.
+- Christiana Care Health System comprises two hospitals and a free standing emergency department— with more than 1,200 beds — and a variety of outpatient and other services in facilities and locations throughout northern Delaware and the surrounding area.
 Our primary campuses are in Wilmington, DE, and Newark, DE.